nymtech/nym/documentation/operators/src/testing/performance.md

 Nym Mixnet has been running on mainnet for quite some time.
 There is still work to be done in order for the network to meet its full potential - mass adoption of privacy through fully distributed Mixnet.

-Nym therefore calls out the decentralised community of operators to join a series of Performance testing events in order to **overall increase quality of Nym Mixnet**.
+Nym asks its decentralised community of operators to join a series of performance testing events in order to **increase the overall quality of the Mixnet**.
 The main takeaways of such event are:

 1. Understanding of the network behavior under full load
     - How many mixnet client users can all active set entry gateways handle simultaneously?